Utsav-Ladani/Testing-Elevated/README.md

 - Revert back or flush the changes you made during testing.
 - Apply those changes to the actual database and make it persistent.

+## Warning
+- Things not works as expected when want to create a new post or anythings which is associated with the auto-incremented ID.
+- This plugin plugin works by disabling `autocommit` and `commit`/`rollback` the changes on database
+- Any Insert query associated with auto generated primary key is tends to fail.

+## Author
+**Name**: Utsav Ladani